-Distribution: West of the Cascades in Washington; British Columbia to Oregon.
+Distribution: Occurring west of the Cascades crest in lowland western Washington; British Columbia to California.

 Conservation Status: Not of concern